US Air Force Museum - WWII - Messerschmitt Me-262 Swallow

 First Flight : July 18, 1942

 When the Junkers Jumo 004 turbojets were operating properly they were unbeatable and uncatchable.
 They were most vulnerable at takeoff and landing.
-The Me 262 did not have the complicated fuel management that today's gas turbine engines had.
+The Me 262 did not have the complicated fuel management that today's gas turbine engines have.
 If the pilot advanced or retarded the throttles too quickly he risked over or underfuelling the engine causing a flame out and total power loss.
 The engines were also sensitive to angle of attack changes.
 If the airflow deviated much from coming straight into the intake, such as in abrupt maneuvering, the airflow could be disturbed enough stall the compressor, flaming out the engine.

 USAF Museum WWII Exhibits Main Page